dontcallmechicken/buzzword-bingo/README.md

 If you do not want audio output, you can comment out the audio element in the `index.html`.
 Or you can rename or delete the audio file in the global directory.

+> [!NOTE]
+> Some browsers do not allow autoplay in most cases.
+> The audio will only play the first time the page loads, or never.
+> As a browser source within [OBS (Open Broadcaster Software)](https://obsproject.com/), the audio file will play every time it loads.

 ### Volume

 In the `index.html` for the bingo card you can adjust the output volume in this script element: